 In addition to the general importance and estimated costs of sustainability and compliance, this time we focus on the role of technology in coping with climate change and on companies’ compliance and sustainability goals.

-Would you be willing to spare 2 minutes of your time to share your thoughts?
+Would you be willing to take 2 minutes and share your thoughts?